 (4) ERCOT shall conspicuously display the following disclaimer in upper case and in bold font:

-DISCLAIMER: ERCOT DOES NOT KNOW OR ENDORSE THE CREDIT WORTHINESS OR REPUTATION OF ANY REC ACCOUNT HOLDER LISTED IN THIS DIRECTORY.
+DISCLAIMER: ERCOT DOES NOT KNOW OR ENDORSE THE CREDIT WORTHINESS OR REPUTATION OF ANY EAC ACCOUNT HOLDER LISTED IN THIS DIRECTORY.

-(5) ERCOT may provide other information that describes the REC Trading Program, as it deems convenient or necessary for administering the REC Trading Program.
-ERCOT shall maintain a hypertext link to the appropriate pages on the Public Utility Commission of Texas’ (PUCT’s) website that are related to the REC Trading Program.
+(5) ERCOT may provide other information that describes the EAC Trading Program, as it deems convenient or necessary for administering the EAC Trading Program.
+ERCOT shall maintain a hypertext link to the appropriate pages on the Public Utility Commission of Texas’ (PUCT’s) website.

-(6) ERCOT shall post each month the best available aggregated total energy sales (in MWh) of Retail Entities in Texas for the previous month and year-to-date for the calendar year.
-This posting shall be based on Retail Entity Loads provided in accordance with Section 14.5.2, Retail Entities.
+(6) ERCOT shall post each month the best available aggregated total energy sales (in MWh) of Load Serving Entities (LSEs) in Texas for the previous month and year-to-date for the calendar year.
+This posting shall be based on monthly Load Ratio Share, as described in Section 7.9.3.5, CRR Balancing Account Closure.

 (7) ERCOT shall post a list of Facility Identification Numbers, associated names, locations, and types.